-Finally, after lots of information, listening, lots of learning, practising injections, very little sleep and a massive amount of “diabetes stuff”, your told it’s time to go home.
+Finally, after lots of information, listening, lots of learning, practising injections, very little sleep and a massive amount of “diabetes stuff”, you are told it’s time to go home.
 I don’t know if I have ever been so relieved and scared all at once.
 It’s a little similar to coming home with your child for the first time.
-The panic and worry sets in, What do I do?
+The panic and worry set in, What do I do?
 How am I going to manage?

 Living with type 1 diabetes

 In the first week, I couldn’t quite work out what all the fuss was about, which feels awful to write down now.
 I felt like I was in this bubble.
 My daughter still had pretty high blood glucose, so we did some injections with the meals, we would wake up in the night to check bloods.
 This all seems doable, I kept telling myself.
 But the enormity and reality of trying to become a pancreas for your child hadn’t really quite kicked in.
 At this point, we still hadn’t quite figured out the whole management side of things, experienced a hypo (low blood glucose levels) particularly at night, or really started living our lives by alarms or weeks without an interrupted nights sleep.